Publications

 Adult (Figure 16): Grayish-brown fly, about ¼ inch long.

-seed corn maggot larva
+a seed corn maggot larva inside an emerging stem

 Figure 14.
 Seed corn maggot larva.
 (W. Cranshaw, Colorado State University, Bugwood.org)